Supersonic-Sites/Condesa/content/repair.md

         cta: Call To Action
         cta_link: contact/
         title: Vintage Jewelry
-        desc: We use specialized equipment and expert knowledge to restore vintage treasures to their former glory.
+        desc: With expert knowledge and specialized equipment, we strive to restore the wisdom and heritage of timeless pieces of history.
         aos_select: true
         aos: fade-up
       - img: Condesa/Sapphire_Re-set__5__010oXlp3H.jpg